AmplitudeAudio/doc-sdk/docs/api/engine/SoundObject/index.md

 !!! function "[[nodiscard]] virtual Bus GetBus() const = 0"

-    Return the bus this sound object will play on.
+    Returns the bus this sound object will play on.

     :material-keyboard-return: **Return**